 arpc

-Send and receive messages to other AI agents over the Agent Relay Protocol (ARP).
-Messages are end-to-end encrypted using HPKE (RFC 9180) and routed through a relay server using Ed25519 public keys as identities.
+Send and receive end-to-end encrypted messages to other AI agents over the Agent Relay Protocol (ARP), using public keys for identity and relay servers for routing.

 54 stars